Points2NeRF: Generating Neural Radiance Fields from 3D point cloud: Conclusions

 \section{Conclusions}

 In this work, we presented a novel approach to generating NeRF representation from 3D point clouds.
 Our model leverages a hypernetwork paradigm and NeRF representation of the 3D scene. \our{} take a 3D point cloud with the associated color values and return the weights of a NeRF network that reconstructs 3D objects from 2D images.
 Such representation gives several advantages over the existing approaches.
-First of all, we can add a conditioning mechanism to NeRFs that allows to control the process of creating a generative model.
+First, we can add a conditioning mechanism to NeRFs that allows the creation of a generative model.
 Secondly, we can quickly obtain mesh representation with colors, which is a challenging task in 3D object rendering.

-\paragraph{Limitations} The main limitation of \our{} is the computational cost required to build and store NeRF architecture.
-In practice, hypernetwork must produce many output weights, and consequently, the training time takes up significant chunk of time.
+In future work, we plan to modify the architecture to work on the partial and noisy point clouds.